All investor lists > New York City

 4. Corporate VC’s Role.
 NYC's deep integration with banks, insurers, and large corporates means founders often have the option to raise from strategic partners, not just traditional VCs.

-Finding the right angel investors and VCs is more than just a numbers game.
+Finding the right angels or investment firm is more than just a numbers game.
 Here’s how to build a targeted investor list tailored to your needs:

 Match the Stage